BlueBerryBB9/Le_Recyclotron/README.md

   - Do the class diagram for the api (modification are to expect)
   - Create and enter sound data (donneés saines, oui sound = saines) for test database / main database to allow testing / demos
   - |-> Create a script that enters sound data in the database, in particular fake users.
+  - scripts that deletes objects in jwt revoked table after a week (common validity date to set in the .env)

 - En Français :